Headphones

 Seheiser is well aware of the HD 660S's market position and has therefore intentionally made careful updates.
 It retains its open design and robust dynamic drivers with a diameter of 38 millimeters.
 These features have earned the headphones an excellent reputation in recording studios.
 Due to its balanced and detailed sound profile, the HD 660S is virtually indispensable in the realms of mixing and mastering.
 The key features of the HD 660S2 thus remain untouched.
 However, the Seheiser engineers have made slight adjustments to the sound profile.
 The focus is on the sub-bass, frequencies so low that they are typically not heard but rather felt physically.
 Here, Seheiser has turbocharged the HD 660S2.
 Frequencies from about 50 Hz down to 8 Hz (!) are to be reproduced with double the sound pressure compared to its predecessor.
 This was achieved through improved aluminum voice coils that are lighter, thus reducing moving mass.

 Weighing just 260 grams, the HD 660S2 is light.
-Thanks to the oval design of the capsules, the headphones continue to offer a comfortable fit, even during long listening sessions, which we can confirm from our test.
+Thanks to the oval design of the capsules, the headphones continue to offer a comfortable fit, even during long listening sessions, which the review confirms from the review.
 The ear cushions are covered with velour, contributing significantly to the comfort.
-The only issue we found in our test was the relatively high clamping pressure of the headphones.
+The only issue results showed in the review was the relatively high clamping pressure of the headphones.
 Music enthusiasts with particularly large heads might find this problematic.
 The open design is famous for its playful and lively sound, but it also has the downside of letting in external noises, which can hinder undisturbed playback in certain environments.
 In the studio, this is usually not a problem, but at home or on the go, one should be aware of this.
 Sounds, like those from a moving underground train, penetrate quite clearly.

 Sound Quality